eli-pavlov/vagrant-kubernetes-EZ/README.md

 ---

 Notes:
-1. All values for the configuration of the chart components are defined in the config.yaml file.
-2. The default config is 4 CPU cores and 4GB RAM for Master, 2 CPU cores and 2GB RAM for worker nodes.
+1. Default config is 4 CPU cores and 4GB RAM for Master, 2 CPU cores and 2GB RAM for worker nodes.
+2. Default ip of master node is 192.168.10.100, worker nodes are 192.168.10.2...192.168.10.3, etc....
+3. Nested Virtualization Vt-x/AMD-v Disabled.
+4. No extra storage disks assigned.

 $~$
 $~$